edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 [cloudshell-user@ip-10-1-2-3 ~]$
 ```

+**Notice:** At this point the public certificate no longer needs to be placed within the inet6num object of the RIR DB - in this case for RIPE within the "descr:" field.
+You can therefore remove it.
+On the other hand if you created the public certificate for a parent IP block and plan to provision additional child blocks later on, you can keep the public certificate in place.
+In this case make sure you don loose the corresponding private key within your AWS CloudShell and keep an eye on the expiration date of the certificate.
+The ROA on the other hand has to remain in place!
+{: .notice--info}

 ### Advertise the address space

 Now we are almost done and as a last step need to instruct AWS to advertise the BYOIP CIDR from the AWS region into which the address space was provisioned.
 This is done via the AWS CLI command ```aws ec2 advertise-byoip-cidr --cidr <cidr> --region <region>```.